nilsiker/disarm/README.md

 > ⚠️ This is a heavily WIP, educational project of mine.

-An ARM template parser written in Rust.
+An ARM template parsing library written in Rust.